UST-QuAntiL/qhana-plugin-runner/docs/plugin-types/circuit-executor.md

 Some circuit executor plugins may require authentication credentials in order to access the actual quantum execution resource.
 Those plugins can expose the authentication form as part of the starting step as optional inputs.
-If the credentials are not provided in the first step, a the plugin should ask for the credentials again in a substep form.
+If the credentials are not provided in the first step, the plugin should ask for the credentials again in a substep form.

 :::{hint}
 The circuit executor plugin **must** execute the circuit **as is**, without adding or removing any measurements.